fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/index.rst

 * Fully ROS compatible.
 * Mission control for Robots, meaning long runing processes.
-* Possiblity to distribute it among multiple robots to enable cooperation in robot Teams.
+* Possiblity to distribute it among multiple robots to enable cooperation in robot teams.
 * Extendible, understandable and typesafe implementation.

 It is meant as a high level control option similar to SMACH or FlexBE.